Meet the candidates running for the Summit School District Board of Education

 Toby Babich

-He hopes to help rebuild student success following the disruptions caused by the pandemic over the last year.
-He said he believes healthy mental foundations and emotional structures are key to academic achievement, and making connections with local mental health resources is one of his priorities.
+He hopes to help rebuild student success after the disruptions caused by the pandemic over the past year.
+He believes healthy mental foundations and emotional structures are key to academic achievement, and making connections with local mental health resources is one of his priorities.

-Another goal for Babich is addressing achievement gaps within the student body and the decline in academic test scores across the district.
+Another of his goals is addressing achievement gaps in the student body and the decline in academic test scores in the district.

 “With declining achievement measures and test scores, in addition to the myriad of mental health and social challenges our children face, I believe it is time for a fresh perspective and revitalized leadership within (Summit School District),” Babich said.